 - Transparency — Decisions are made in the open and contributions are open source.
 New information is continuously and actively shared throughout.

 - Inclusion — All contribution opportunities are accessible and inclusive.
-Every community member is treated fairly and rewarded consistently.
+Every community member is treated fairly and consistently.

 - Automation — We strive to run organizational processes and execute relevant tasks entirely automatically using trustless and transparent tools.

 AirSwap launched with the AirSwap Token (AST) October 10th, 2017 on the original peer-to-peer swap network.
 The token initially enabled traders to announce their availability and today also functions as a way for contributors to participate in governance and development.
 AST gives its holders the opportunity to work commensurate with their holdings, and the opportunity to earn commensurate with their contribution, which fundamentally requires active participation.
 AST is the gateway to joining and contributing to the AirSwap community.

 To generate new ideas and directions for the project and cultivate transparency, we use a process called AirSwap Improvement Proposals (AIP).
 AIPs give the community a way to vote on and finalize proposals on an ongoing basis.
 For more information see AIP 1 and check out all active proposals.
 This is how the community captures, selects, and prioritizes new projects.